phisn/algebraic-server-reconciliation/docs/main.typ

   ],
 ) <rollbackcomparison>

 The primary benefit is a highly responsive experience that feels akin to offline play, even under significant latency.
 However, the implementation is complex, requiring the ability to save and load the complete game state very rapidly for every frame and to re-simulate multiple frames' worth of logic in a fraction of a second.
 While rollbacks aim to be imperceptible, extreme cases or visual debuggers can reveal the momentary "snapping" as shown in @fig:mortalcombatx.
-Michael Stallone of NetherRealm Studios noted that retrofitting rollback into Mortal Kombat X took approximately two man-years of effort, with significant challenges in optimizing serialization and ensuring non-deterministic elements like visual and audio effects were handled consistently during rollbacks. @mortal-kombat-rollback
+Michael Stallone of NetherRealm Studios noted that retrofitting rollback into Mortal Kombat X took approximately two man-years of effort, with significant challenges in optimizing serialization and ensuring non-deterministic elements like visual and audio effects were handled consistently during rollbacks @mortal-kombat-rollback.

 #figure(
   image("images/mortal-kombat-x-rollback.png", width: 90%),